-Twenty-eight schools have chosen a recipient (including three groups) for the 2024-2025 award.
-Their certificates will be presented to them at their schools, typically at the end-of-year awards ceremonies.
-We will get to meet them at a March reception.
-Click here to read the student profiles as they are finalized.
+Twenty-eight schools chose a recipient (including three groups) for the 2024-2025 award.
+Their certificates were presented to them at their schools, typically at the end-of-year awards ceremonies.
+We got to meet them at a March reception.
+Click here to read the student profiles.

 Over the years, the recipients have demonstrated scores of different ways that people can promote peace and non-violent conflict resolution.
 Some examples: